I didn’t understand what consistency was … maybe I still don’t

 I was given this advice, here is a summary 🙂

-- That as often as possible, the practice should contain real game-like factors that challenged players
+- As often as possible, the practice should contain real game-like factors that challenge players.

 - Think about consistency as a mindset, “players need the ability to make a clear decision when they need to”